Anthonymcqueen21/Pong-Game/README.md

 # Pong
-This is a version of the Game of Pong i created and used on Netbeans.
+Game of pong on the IDE Netbeans